11 Passive Income Ideas to Increase Your Cash Flow

 Requires publishing new content every six months

 Somewhere in between writing a book, selling worksheets and templates, and creating content, you may decide to package the resources you create as an online course.
-Many people create their content with platforms like Thinkific or Teachable, then host their courses on their own websites.
+Many people create their content with platforms like Graphy, Click4Course, or 360 Learning, then host their courses on their own websites.

 Pros